dontrellkwilson-cyber/Active-Directory-User-Management-Troubleshooting-Home-Lab/README.md

 **`Method I:`**
    - Click Group Policy Objects.
-   - Right click New.
+   - Right-click New.
    - Enter a name.
    - Click OK.

 **`Method II:`**
-  - Right click the OU or Domain.
+  - Right-click the OU or Domain.
   - Click Create a GPO in this domain, and Link it here.
   - Enter a name.
   - Click OK.